 For a business to run successfully, enterprises have to make tough decisions that impact their revenue and growth on an everyday basis.
 It is better to know what lies ahead and act accordingly.
-Well, Business Intelligence tools help you do just that by keeping the bad choices at bay using analytics.
-This blog talks about the two most important BI tools, Power BI and MSBI, and gives you an insight into which tool drives data in the right direction.
+Business Intelligence tools help you do just that by keeping bad choices at bay using analytics.
+This blog will discuss the two most important BI tools, Power BI and MSBI, and give you an insight into the tools that data in the right direction.

 What is MSBI?

 Microsoft Business Intelligence (MSBI) is a product with ETL capabilities.
-It can visualize and organize multidimensional data, along with the extracting, transforming, and loading (ETL) of data points.
+It can visualize and organize multidimensional data along with performing extracting, transforming, and loading (ETL) on data points.
 It basically transforms raw data into insightful business information.

-MSBI has three main components to help the user implement the ETL capabilities:
+MSBI has three main components to help users implement ETL capabilities:

-- SSIS/SQL Server Integration Service: The SSIS component works as a data integration service and performs some level of ETL capabilities.
-SSIS extracts the data from heterogeneous sources and transforms it into a structured manner.
+SSIS works as a data integration service and performs some ETL capabilities.
+It extracts data from heterogeneous sources and transforms it into meaningful insights in a structured manner.

-- SSAS/SQL Server Analytics Service: SSAS provides the OLAP service, which means that the user can do online analytic processing and find data patterns that may not be discovered by other data mining features built into the product.
+SSAS provides the OLAP service, which means that users can perform online analytic processing and find data patterns that may not be discovered by other data mining features that are built into the product.

-- SSRS/SQL Server Reporting Service: SSRS allows the user to create server-based reports.
+SSRS allows users to create server-based reports.
 It is a part of Microsoft SQL Server Services that can be accessed through web interfaces for preparing visuals and printed reports.

 What is Power BI?

-This Business Intelligence tool from Microsoft provides various modeling capabilities such as data discovery, data preparation, and the creation of interactive dashboards.
-Power BI can help you make powerful business decisions.
-It can pull data in any form, be it images, videos, Excel sheets, or even a centralized database system, and visualize on top of it.
+Power BI is a Business Intelligence tool from Microsoft that provides various modeling capabilities such as data discovery, data preparation, and creation of interactive dashboards.
+It can help users in making powerful business decisions.
+It can pull data in any form, be it images, videos, Excel sheets, or even a centralized database system, and then visualize it.

-Power BI is divided into a couple of components:
+Power BI is divided into a few components:

-- Power BI Desktop: This free application upon installing on your desktop gives you the freedom to connect, modify, and visualize the data at hand.
-You can carry out data modeling by taking data from multiple sources, creating visuals and reports, and sharing them with others in your organization.
+Power BI Desktop is a free application that can be accessed on installing Power BI on your desktop.
+Power BI Desktop gives you the freedom to connect, modify, and visualize the data at hand.
+You can carry out data modeling by taking data from multiple sources, creating reports and visuals, and sharing them with others in your organization.

-- Power BI Service: It is a cloud service in the Microsoft cloud offerings, which eases the sharing and collaboration of summaries and reports.
-It helps bring all the relevant data to one place.
+Power BI Service is a cloud service offered by Microsoft that simplifies working with Power BI projects by sharing and collaborating summaries and reports.
+Power BI Service helps bring all relevant data to one place.

-- Power BI Mobile Apps: They let you use the service on the go and not wait to reach your desktop to start working.
+Power BI Mobile Apps let you use the service on the go and not be crutched to your desktop to start working.
 This facility is supported on Windows 10, Android, and iOS devices.

 Check out this video to get a step closer to understanding Power BI: